Japan In June 2025– Top Reasons To Visit In The ‘Month Of Water’

 How do I get around within Japan?

-The Japanese public transport system is one of the most advanced transport systems on the planet, and extremely easy to navigate.
-Not to forget, choosing to travel by trains and buses will be much more pocket-friendly than hiring private cabs.
+The Japanese public transport system is one of the most advanced on the planet and extremely easy to navigate.
+Moreover, traveling by trains and buses is much more pocket-friendly than hiring private cabs.

-Are there any Japanese customs I should be aware about?
+Are there any Japanese customs I should be aware of?

-The Japanese society is known for its peculiar customs and not being aware about them and not following them can be considered rude.
-Customs like bowing or shaking hands, table manners, and code of conduct for local attires are very important to the Japanese people, and thus, are worth looking into before you visit their country.
+Japanese society is known for its peculiar customs, and not being aware of them and following them can be considered rude.
+Customs like bowing or shaking hands, table manners, and the code of conduct for local attire are very important to the Japanese people and thus are worth looking into before you visit their country.

 Looking To Book A Holiday Package?